kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 	- Only pure functions
 	- The "var" keyword is not allowed!

-The goal is to practice Test Driven Development and functional programming skills, so the final code can be as simple as possible, as long as it respect the constraints.
+The goal for this first code kata is to practice Test Driven Development and functional programming skills, so the final code can be as simple as possible, as long as it respect the constraints.

 ## Demo (game-of-life-slides.key)

 Since this is our first Swift code kata, we're going to start simple and break this problem into chunks.

 For the first chunk, we'll simply write a function to take the game state for the Game of Life, and return it unaltered.
-Our main focus will be getting used to implemenet this in a TDD-manner.
+Our main focus will be getting used to implement this in a TDD-manner.

 Next time, we'll return and implement the full rules for the Game of Life.